melanke/CascadeCanvas/README.md

 /**
-* hide the drawing with the name of the first param and show the drawing with the name of the second param */
+* hide the layer with the name of the first param and show the layer with the name of the second param */
-CC("Player").toggleDrawings("stand", "walking");
+CC("Player").toggleLayers("stand", "walking");

 /**
-* hide all drawings of this element
+* hide all layers of this element
 */
-CC("Player").hideAllDrawings();
+CC("Player").hideAllLayers();

 ```